ensteitz/LING-L545/05_Disambiguation/README.md

 # Disambiguation Practical:

-## Instructions: need to be updated
+## Instructions:

-   To see the result of the ... do the following line in terminal:
+   To see the result of the PRACTICAL, do the following line in terminal:

-    `insert code`

-## Results: need to be updated

-   I stored the results of this command in the file `file name`.

-   More instructions:

-    `insert code`

-## References:
+    `cat train.txt | vislcg3 --trace --grammar eng.cg3`